 The children were beside themselves with joy at the beauty of the Lady and her smile, but her expression then changed to one of extreme sadness, as she now contemplated a large red cross that had suddenly appeared before her, with a figure of Jesus on it in an even darker shade of red.

 One of the stars then lit the four candles that surrounded the figure, as the crucifix vanished and the group began night prayers.
 As these were being recited, the children reported that a white veil was rising from the Lady’s feet and gradually blotting her out, until finally, at about nine o’clock, the apparition was over.

-The following March a canonical inquiry into the apparition was held, and in May the local bishop questioned the children, the inquiry being continued later in the year with further questioning by theologians and a medical examination.
+The following March, a canonical inquiry into the apparition was held, and in May the local bishop questioned the children.
+The inquiry continued later in the year with further questioning by theologians and a medical examination.
 The bishop was satisfied by these investigations, and in February 1872 declared his belief that it was the Blessed Virgin who had appeared to the children.

-Joseph Barbadette became a priest, a member of the Congregation of the Oblates of Mary Immaculate, while his brother Eùgene became a secular priest.
+Young Joseph Barbadette grew up to become a priest, a member of the Congregation of the Oblates of Mary Immaculate, while his brother Eùgene became a secular priest.
 He was assisted by one of the girls who had seen Mary as his housekeeper, with the other, Jeanne-Marie Lebossé, becoming a nun.
 A large basilica was built at Pontmain and consecrated in 1900.